BenGH28/kyro/README.md

-# ☧ kyro - the Bible on the command line
+# WIP: ☧ kyro - the Bible on the command line

+- Currently a work in progress while I finish off school.
+THERE WILL BE BUGS.
+- The listed commands below are planned to be implemented

+# What is implemented?
+- [x] search
+- [ ] read
+- [ ] today
+- [x] help
+- [ ] list-bibles

 ## Commands